 Heading south from Norwood Road, residences are on both sides of the road, with some small older homes on the right side.
 Behind these houses, there are some sheds and signs of farm uses on small lots.
-Behind one residence can be seen horses and a shed-row barn in a fenced paddock.
+A shed row barn in a fenced paddock can be seen behind one residence.
 Many properties are fenced along the road with different types of fencing.
 Up a slight rise, past Awkard Lane on the left, a tall plastic stockade fence encloses the site of a ranch style home that is being used as a Hindu temple.
 Across the road, a split-rail fence defines a small corn field and residence.
 The end of county maintenance is at the hard right curve.